vuldb/cyber_threat_intelligence/Formbook/README.md

 Live data and more analysis capabilities are available at [https://vuldb.com/?actor.formbook](https://vuldb.com/?actor.formbook)

-## Countries

-These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Formbook:

-* GB
-* US
-* CN
-* ...

-There are 8 more country items available.
-Please use our online service to access the data.

 ## IOC - Indicator of Compromise

 These indicators of compromise indicate associated network ressources which are known to be part of research and attack activities of Formbook.